 The Star Wars Resort

-This much anticipated 2019 hotel will open as the rest the new Hollywood Studios Star Wars: Galaxy’s Edge rolls out.
+This much anticipated hotel will open after the rest the new Hollywood Studios Star Wars: Galaxy’s Edge rolls out in the later half of 2019.
+2020?
+2021?
 My guess is that Disney is going to redefine what a hotel experience can be.
 We know guests register for two-night stays in what Disney is calling a luxury resort.
 It seems like guests will cycle through an itinerary of experiences during their time.

 Families are given Star Wars inspired costumes to wear as they lounge on their beds looking out windows that simulate views from a star fleet.
 The resort will have direct access to the Star Wars land inside Hollywood Studios, too.